 Frequent and persistent bouts of sneezing, particularly if accompanied by nasal discharge, can indicate the presence of a nasal tumor.
 The sneezing may be more frequent in certain positions, such as when the dog lowers its head.

 3. Difficulty Breathing

 Nasal tumors can obstruct the nasal passages, leading to breathing difficulties.
-Dogs may exhibit increased effort while breathing, have noisy or labored breathing, or display signs of respiratory distress.
+Dogs may exhibit increased effort while breathing, have noisy or labored breathing, have difficulty sleeping or display signs of respiratory distress.

 4. Nasal Congestion

-Dogs with nasal tumors may experience nasal congestion or a stuffy nose, leading to snorting sounds, snuffling, or difficulty sniffing or smelling.
+Dogs with nasal tumors may experience nasal congestion or a stuffy nose, leading to snorting sounds, snuffling, or difficulty smelling.

 5. Facial Swelling

 Tumors in the nasal cavity can cause swelling or deformities of the face, particularly around the affected nostril or on the side where the tumor is located.
 The swelling may be subtle initially but can progress over time.